yukisama0/Yuki-sama/README.md

-This is Yuki a OpenSource chatbot
+This is Yuki a chatbot